 October 27, The guided-missile destroyer pulled into Souda Bay, Greece, for a routine port call.
 The ship recently departed Gaeta, Italy, after a brief port visit.

 November 8, Cmdr.
-Derick Armstrong relieved Cmdr.
-Sylvester Steele as CO of the DDG 68 during a change-of-coomand ceremony on board the ship at Rota, Spain.
+Derick S. Armstrong relieved Cmdr.
+Sylvester L. Steele as the 13th CO of DDG 68 during a change-of-coomand ceremony on board the ship at Rota, Spain.